miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 what I need to do.
 So, Starlette instead of Flask.
 And uvicorn is down there somewhere, but we need not think about it.
 APIs are simplified, and we can get to work.

+## Using HTML Element Names as Python Function Names

 But wait.
 There's more!
 We want to keep things Pythonic.
 We want to dodge having to use HTML tags all through our Python code.
 We also want to avoid that whole